On this page

 Patient Information

 We would like to welcome young patients into our adult service.
 We have two patient information leaflets below which tell you what to expect.
-There is also a video which takes you on a quick tour of the SCAT ward, which is based at City Hospital.
-As you can see we are all very welcoming!
+There is also a video which takes you on a quick tour of the SCaT centre, located at The Midland Metropolitan University Hospital.
+The video also includes directions to the centre when you arrive at the hospital.

 The following leaflets are available upon request from the department: